oracle/fastr/documentation/dev/casts.md

 #### FindFirst optimization

-Provided that the pipeline contains the `findFirst(x)` step specifying the replacement `x`, `RNull/RMissing` values are routed directly before the `FindFirstNode`.
+Provided that the pipeline contains the `findFirst(x)` step specifying the replacement `x`, than the `RNull/RMissing` values are routed directly before the `FindFirstNode`.
 If the pipeline contains the overloaded versions `findFirst()` or `findFirst(error)`, the pipeline is configured to throw the error associated with the `FindFirstNode` for `RNull/RMissing` argument values.

 #### Scalar values optimization

 String, double and integer argument values are routed directly after the `FindFirstNode`.
-On the other hand, logical values bypass the whole pipeline provided that the pipeline ends by the pattern `asLogicalVector()...findFirst().mapToBoolean()`.
+On the other hand, logical values bypass the whole pipeline provided that the pipeline ends by the pattern `asLogicalVector()...findFirst().map(toBoolean())`.

 ### Sample Builtins Using Cast Pipelines